 Though there was an incomparably greater range of fees, the main issues related to electronic tolls and operational processes were met thanks to many years of experience.

-SkyToll, as a project consultant, developed an electronic toll strategy and a methodology for measuring and evaluating the quality of the system.
+SkyToll, as the project consultant, developed an electronic toll strategy and a methodology for measuring and evaluating the system quality

-The services provided included the design of business processes within the electronic tolling system, their architecture, the revision of system requirements as well as the functional specifications and a design for the toll system’s development.
+The services provided included design of business processes within the electronic toll system, their architecture, revision of system requirements as well as functional specifications and a design for the toll system development.

 A pilot project using satellite technology for charging fees in Moscow’s developed, urban areas was implemented by SkyToll in only 14 days.
 Forty kilometres of roads were charged in total.